Annexations

 Overview

 Annexation occurs when the City adds areas within its Urban Growth Area (UGA) into city limits.
 While individual property owners may initiate some annexations, whether to annex territory ultimately requires Lacey City Council approval.
-The statutes governing annexation by the City is RCW 35A.14.
+The statute governing annexation by the City is RCW 35A.14.

 Annexation Methods